-Daily Guidelines
+Daily guidelines

-The guidelines below will generally apply whether you are going directly home or to an extended-care facility.
-Your health care team will also provide you with additional instructions depending on the type of surgery.
+The guidelines below are general.
+Your health care will provide additional instruction depending on your surgery.

 In the first week after leaving the hospital, please follow these daily guidelines:

 - Take all your medications as directed. - Follow the "hip precautions" you have received to protect your hip.